fdalvi/groupme-archiver/README.md

 - [ ] Archiving: Better error handling for mismatched ID's and failed API requests
 - [ ] Render: Support for custom GroupMe emoji packs
 - [x] Render: Support for multiple image/video attachments per message

+Feel free to open an issue with any bugs you encounter!